Top 9 Food Bank Fundraising Ideas and Strategies

 For example, you could partner with a business and have their different departments challenge one another to see which can bring in the most food for a food drive.
 Have the management keep a running tally posted in visible areas and offer a pizza party or breakfast to the winners.

-You could also organize a contest between classrooms or grade levels with different categories (e.g. most protein, most diverse food, raise their weight in food, and more).
-You could also set it up with the school so that for one day or several, the school library allows students to “pay fines” with canned fruit or other food items.
+You could organize a contest between classrooms or grade levels with different categories (e.g. most protein, most diverse food, raise their weight in food, and more).
+Set it up with the school so that for one day or several, the school library allows students to “pay fines” with canned fruit or other food items.

 Whether you’re working with a school, a church, or a business, you could do a Stuff-a-Bus, Fill-a-Truck, fill the Principal’s office, gymnasium, truck, bus, or another designated area with food.
 Outline a map and have the participants fill in the area with food.